Hitachi: Overview

-Hitachi's mission is to 'contribute to society through the development of superior, original technology and products'.
-All 12 CEOs the company has had, including founder Odaira, have engineering backgrounds, with eight of them, including Odaira, being alumni of the University of Tokyo's Faculty of Engineering.

 Historically a large conglomerate active in various fields, including electric generators, consumer electronics, trains, semiconductors, computers, and nuclear reactors, Hitachi recorded a record loss of 787.3 billion yen in the aftermath of the 2008 financial crisis.
 The company sold numerous unprofitable operations and ventured into new areas such as digital systems and renewable energy.
 As a result of these moves, Hitachi returned to profitability by March 2011.

 Today, Hitachi's corporate activities are organised into three large sections: Digital Systems and Services, Green Energy and Mobility, and Connective Industries.

+All 12 CEOs the company has had, including founder Odaira, have had engineering backgrounds, with eight of them, including Odaira, being alumni of the University of Tokyo's Faculty of Engineering.